vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 Velero saves backups created from a schedule with the name `<SCHEDULE NAME>-<TIMESTAMP>`, where `<TIMESTAMP>` is formatted as *YYYYMMDDhhmmss*.
 For more information see the [Backup Reference documentation](backup-reference.md).

-## Restores

-The **restore** operation allows you to restore all of the objects and persistent volumes from a previously created backup.
-You can also restore only a filtered subset of objects and persistent volumes.
-Velero supports multiple namespace remapping--for example, in a single restore, objects in namespace "abc" can be recreated under namespace "def", and the objects in namespace "123" under "456".

-The default name of a restore is `<BACKUP NAME>-<TIMESTAMP>`, where `<TIMESTAMP>` is formatted as *YYYYMMDDhhmmss*.
-You can also specify a custom name.
-A restored object also includes a label with key `velero.io/restore-name` and value `<RESTORE NAME>`.

-By default, backup storage locations are created in read-write mode.
-However, during a restore, you can configure a backup storage location to be in read-only mode, which disables backup creation and deletion for the storage location.
-This is useful to ensure that no backups are inadvertently created or deleted during a restore scenario.

-You can optionally specify restore hooks to be executed during a restore or after resources are restored.
-For example, you might need to perform a custom database restore operation before the database application containers start.
-[More about restore hooks][11].

 ## Backup workflow